Nikorasu/MatrixCode/README.md

 It doesn't use the curses library, and should work on both Windows and Linux.
 If your terminal can't display unicode characters, set KANA to False.

+## `matrix.py`

-The file `matrix.py` is my original simple method, which merely prints random characters in columns, without saving them, then prints blank spaces a certain distance above, to erase them as it animates down.
+This was my original simple method, which merely prints random characters in columns, without storing them, then prints empty spaces a randomly set distance above the start, to erase as it animates down.
 It uses the terminal default colors for dark green, bright green, & white.
 Tho those can be customized, and I also added a few other configurable options to the top of the files.

+## `matrix2.py`

-`matrix2.py` is more advanced, has a nice fade-effect, supports custom colors, and even has a random color rainbow-mode.
-Color is specified using HSV hue values _(1-360)_, either by editing the COLOR setting on line 8, or from the terminal as an argument when running the code.
+More advanced version, has a nice fade-effect, supports custom colors, and even has a random color rainbow-mode.
+The color can be specified using HSV hue values _(1-360)_, either by editing the COLOR setting on line 8, or from the terminal as an argument when running the code.
 Any integer from 1 to 360 is valid, 0 is reserved for the random color mode.
 Default is 120 for Green.
 Other common colors:
-> Orange = 30, Yellow = 60, Blue = 240, Purple = 27, Pink = 300, Red = 360
+> Orange = 30, Yellow = 60, Blue = 240, Purple = 270, Pink = 300, Red = 360

 So in order to change the color to Blue, run using: `python matrix2.py 240`